Skip to main content

 Period tracking records menstruation days and calculates predictions based on your history.

-You can record a period day by tapping the date on the calendar or telling the agent "hoy empezo mi periodo".
-You can also record full ranges: "mi periodo fue del 3 al 7 de marzo".
+You can log a period day by tapping the date on the calendar or telling the agent "my period started today".
+You can also log full ranges: "my period was from March 3 to 7".
 Each day can have optional notes.

 Predictions